carlsontse/styx-poc/README.md

 The graphql plugin-example is a hack, we can totally make Styx take a plugin for reading routes as well..

-If you make changes in 'plugin-example', you need to clean and deploy it first since it's not part of the 'make e2e'.
-However, the Styx Proxy module needs to take that updated jar.
+Any changes made to the ory/hydra plugin will need to be rebuilt and jar copied over to the styx project and checked in since i'm relying on it for the docker image.
+I know it's ugly but it's how Styx is loading the plugins, can probably have the Docker file get it from artylab possibly.

 1. Deploy the 'plugin-example' which contains the graphql control plane reader
 ```bash